erickrr-bd/DI-Alert/README.md

 - Generation of application logs.

 # Requirements
-- CentOS 8 or Red Hat 8 (So far it has only been tested in this version)
+- Rocky Linux 8, CentOS 8 or Red Hat 8
 - ElasticSearch 7.x
 - Python 3.6
 - Python Libraries
-  - elasticsearch
-  - elasticsearch-dsl
-  - requests
+  - libPyElk
-  - pycurl
+  - libPyDialog
-  - pythondialog
+  - libPyTelegram
-  - pycryptodome
+  - libPyUtils
-  - pyyaml
+  - libPyLog

 # Installation
-To install or update Telk-Alert you must run the script "installer_telk_alert.sh" for this you can use any of the following commands:
+To install or update DI-Alert you must run the bash script "installer_di_alert.sh" for this you can use any of the following commands:

 `./installer_telk_alert.sh` or `sh installer_telk_alert.sh`

 The installer performs the following actions on the computer:

-- Download the libraries and packages necessary for the operation of Telk-Alert (if so indicated).
+- Download the libraries and packages necessary for the operation of DI-Alert (if so indicated).
-- Copy and creation of directories and files necessary for the operation of Telk-Alert.
+- Copy and creation of directories and files necessary for the operation of DI-Alert.
-- Creation of user and specific group for the operation of Telk-Alert.
+- Creation of user and specific group for the operation of DI-Alert (di_alert).
-- It changes the owner of the files and directories necessary for the operation of Telk-Alert, assigning them to the user created for this purpose.
+- It changes the owner of the files and directories necessary for the operation of DI-Alert, assigning them to the user created for this purpose.
 - Creation of passphrase for the encryption and decryption of sensitive information, which is generated randomly, so it is unique for each installed Telk-Alert installation.
 - Creation of Telk-Alert and Telk-Alert-Agent services.
 - Creation of the alias for the execution of Telk-Alert-Tool.
 - Creation of the /var/log/Telk-Alert directory where the application logs are generated.

 # Running
-## Telk-Alert
+## DI-Alert

-- Run as service:

-`systemctl start telk-alert.service`
+`systemctl start di-alert.service`

-- To execute manually, first you must go to the path /etc/Telk-Alert-Suite/Telk-Alert and execute using the following commands:

-`python3 Telk_Alert.py` or `./Telk_Alert.py`

-## Telk-Alert-Agent
+## DI-Alert-Agent

-- Run as service:

-`systemctl start telk-alert-agent.service`
+`systemctl start di-alert-agent.service`

-- To execute manually, first you must go to the path /etc/Telk-Alert-Suite/Telk-Alert-Agent and execute using the following commands:

-`python3 Telk_Alert_Agent.py` or `./Telk_Alert_Agent.py`

-## Telk-Alert-Tool
+## DI-Alert-Tool

 - The first way to run Telk-Alert-Tool, you must go to the path /etc/Telk-Alert-Suite/Telk-Alert-Tool and execute using the following commands: